inchirahj/LogicAndSudoku/README.md

 3x3 grids (see the example below) with each individual cell of the grid to eventually contain a digit between 1 and 9.
-- The final goal is to fill the board with digits so that all of the following are true: o Each row of 9 cells contains the digits 1 through 9 in some order with no repeats or omissions. o Each column of 9 cells contains the digits 1 through 9 in some order with no repeats or omissions. o Each of the smaller 3x3 grids contains the digits 1 through 9 in some order with no repeats or omissions.
+- The final goal is to fill the board with digits so that all of the following are true:
+  - Each row of 9 cells contains the digits 1 through 9 in some order with no repeats or omissions.
+  - Each column of 9 cells contains the digits 1 through 9 in some order with no repeats or omissions.
+  - Each of the smaller 3x3 grids contains the digits 1 through 9 in some order with no repeats or omissions.

 For this assignment, you will be writing a program to automatically solve Sodoku puzzles.
 Your program should do the following:
 - Prompt the user to enter a file name.